 Finance Solved This Decades Ago

-The response wasn’t “we need better accountants.”
+After Enron collapsed in 2001, the response wasn’t “we need better accountants.”
 It was Sarbanes-Oxley — a framework that said: every financial decision must leave a trail.
-It passed 423-3 in the House and 99-0 in the Senate.

-Every transaction has a paper trail.
-Even when I Venmo my buddy Brett $23.44 for pizza in Brooklyn, there’s a record — timestamp, amount, who to who.
-Corporate finance just does this at scale: every journal entry traceable to source documents.
-If the numbers don’t match, you pull the thread until you find what broke.
+Even when I Venmo my buddy Brett $23.44 for pizza in Brooklyn, there’s a record.
+Corporate finance does this at scale: every journal entry traceable to source documents.

 "The silent, immeasurable value of well-designed safeguards lies in the scandals they prevent from happening."